 So you’ve mastered the basics and think you’re doing pretty well?
 Want to take your photography that next step?
 Looking for ways to improve?
 I have a few photography tips here which you may find useful!
 They’re not necessarily all specific to just landscape photography but should be applicable to most types of photography.
 I’m also not suggesting you necessarily need to do ALL these things but hopefully they will at least provide you with something to think about!

-Hopefully with some of these tips you can improve your shots and get to that next level of photography ability.
+Hopefully with some of these tips you can improve your shots and help get to that next level of photography ability.

 Improve your histograms!